apache/royale-docs/get-started/development-tools.md

 ## Apache Maven

 You can use Apache Maven to compile your Royale application.
 Visit the [Apache Maven Project](https://maven.apache.org){:target='_blank'} to learn more about Maven.
-Each of the examples in the examples folder is set up to be built with Maven, and the archetypes folder contains Maven Archetypes.
+Each of the examples in the examples folder is set up to be built with Maven, and the archetypes folder contains **Maven Archetypes**.

 ## Apache Ant